When it comes our diet there are a number of reasons for changing it the way we all do.

-The great thing about a plant based diets can help you lower your cholesterol, reduce your blood pressure, help you lose weight and reduce inflammation?
+The great thing about a plant based diet is that they can help you lower your cholesterol, reduce your blood pressure, help you lose weight and reduce inflammation.

 For those of you who are living with arthritis, multiple sclerosis, Crohn’s disease etc., a vegan or vegetarian diet can help reduce the amount of inflammation and pain you experience.

 A vegan diet has less saturated fats which is a big positive because saturated fats can trigger an inflammation flare-up.
 I am not saying to run to the fridge and throw away tonight’s chops or chicken straight away.
 You could slowly introduce more plant based options into your diet.
 While I enjoy a vegan diet.
 It isn’t for everyone so first go with baby steps to see if its for you.

 We don’t need to have meat everyday, it is actually recommended that you eat only 3 portions of red meat a week.
 That means there is plenty of room for something new!
 Before diving into the deep, I have a few easy changes to try first and from there, you can gradually work up to fully vegan meals.